kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/init.md

 `clusterctl init` accesses the **provider repositories**, that are well-known places where the release assets for a provider are published.

+Per default `clusterctl` will use a go proxy to detect the available versions to prevent additional API calls to the GitHub API.
+It is possible to configure the go proxy url using the `GOPROXY` variable as for go itself (defaults to `https://proxy.golang.org`).
+To immediately fallback to the GitHub client and not use a go proxy, the environment variable could get set to `GOPROXY=off` or `GOPROXY=direct`.

 See [clusterctl configuration](../configuration.md) for more info about provider repository configurations.

 <aside class="note">